greenm01/ec4x/docs/ec4x_specs.md

 - Be the last man standing.
 - Adopt a hybrid strategy, employing a mix of all the above.

 Every action in the game influences your House's prestige.
-Military victories directly enhance it, a prosperous and growing economy reflects strength, and technological advancements demonstrate your House's cunning, all of which elevate your standing.
+Military victories directly enhance it, a prosperous and growing economy strengthens it, and technological advancements demonstrate your House's cunning, all of which elevate your standing.

 Poor colony management will tarnish your House's legacy, while over-exposure to covert operations by rivals can lead to public disgrace.